ml-energy/zeus/docs/measure/index.md

         print(f"One step took {avg_time} s and {avg_energy} J on average.")
 ```

 !!!
+Tip "[`zeus.monitor.PowerMonitor`][zeus.monitor.power.PowerMonitor]"
+    This monitor spawns a process that polls the instantaneous GPU power consumption API and exposes two methods: [`get_power`][zeus.monitor.power.PowerMonitor.get_power] and [`get_energy`][zeus.monitor.power.PowerMonitor.get_energy].
+    For older GPUs that do not support querying energy directly, [`ZeusMonitor`][zeus.monitor.ZeusMonitor] automatically uses the [`PowerMonitor`][zeus.monitor.power.PowerMonitor] internally.

+!!!
 Warning "Use of global variables on GPUs older than Volta"
     On older GPUs, **you should not** instantiate [`ZeusMonitor`][zeus.monitor.ZeusMonitor] as a global variable without protecting it with `if __name__ == "__main__"`.
-    It's because the energy query API is only available on Volta or newer NVIDIA GPU microarchitectures, and for older GPUs, a separate process that polls the power API has to be spawned.
+    It's because the energy query API is only available on Volta or newer NVIDIA GPU microarchitectures, and for older GPUs, a separate process that polls the power API has to be spawned (i.e., [`PowerMonitor`][zeus.monitor.power.PowerMonitor]).
     In this case, global code that spawns the process should be guarded with `if __name__ == "__main__"`.
     More details in [Python docs](https://docs.python.org/3/library/multiprocessing.html#the-spawn-and-forkserver-start-methods){.external}.